Could political talks help free Bangladesh’s ex-Premier Khaleda Zia? | DW | 18.10.2019

-Bangladesh's former Prime Minister Khaleda Zia has been in jail in connection with several cases filed against her and her party, the BNP.
+Bangladesh's former Prime Minister Khaleda Zia has been in jail in connection with several cases filed against her.
 Now, her allies are looking for a political negotiation to free their leader.

 Bangladesh's former Prime Minister Khaleda Zia has been in jail for over 18 months, serving a 17-year prison sentence ordered by a local court.
 Khaleda served as the country's prime minister thrice before and was the chief of Bangladesh Nationalist Party (BNP), Bangladesh's main opposition party.
 She is now convicted, in two separate cases, of embezzling foreign funds, intended for a local charity named after her late husband, former President Ziaur Rahman.